Magna Graecia: Essential timeline

-Modern Italy
+Modern and contemporary Italy

-Although many of the Greek inhabitants of Southern Italy were entirely Latinized during the Middle Ages, pockets of Greek culture and language remained and survived into modernity partly because of continuous immigration to southern Italy from the Greek mainland.
-One example is the Griko people in Calabria and Salento, some of whom still maintain their Greek language and customs.
-Their working practices have been passed down through generations through storytelling and allowing the observation of work.
-The Italian parliament recognizes the Griko people as an ethnolinguistic minority under the official name of Minoranze linguistiche Grike dell'Etnia Griko-Calabrese e Salentina.

 Greek nobles started taking refuge in Italy following the Fall of Constantinople in 1453.
 Greeks immigrated once again to the region in the 16th and 17th centuries in reaction to the conquest of the Peloponnese by the Ottoman Empire.
 Especially after the end of the Siege of Coron (1534), large numbers of Greeks took refuge in the areas of Calabria, Salento and Sicily.
 Greeks from Coroni, the so-called Coronians, were nobles, who brought with them substantial movable property.

 Other Greeks who moved to Italy came from the Mani Peninsula of the Peloponnese.
-The Maniots (their name originating from the Greek word mania) were known for their proud military traditions and for their bloody vendettas, many of which still continue today.
+The Maniots (their name originating from the Greek word mania) were known for their proud military traditions and for their bloody vendettas, many of which continue today.
 Another group of Maniot Greeks moved to Corsica in the 17th century under the protection of the Republic of Genoa.

+Although many of the Greek inhabitants of Magna Graecia were entirely Latinized during the Middle Ages, pockets of Greek culture and language remained and have survived to the present day.
+One example is the Griko people in Calabria (Bovesia) and Salento (Grecìa Salentina), some of whom still maintain their Greek language (Griko language) and customs.
+The Griko language is the last living trace of the Greek elements that once formed Magna Graecia.
+Their working practices have been passed down through generations through storytelling and allowing the observation of work.
+The Italian parliament recognizes the Griko people as an ethnolinguistic minority under the official name of Minoranze linguistiche Grike dell'Etnia Griko-Calabrese e Salentina.

+Messina in Sicily is home to a small Greek-speaking minority, which arrived from the Peloponnese between 1533 and 1534 when fleeing the expansion of the Ottoman Empire.
+They were officially recognised in 2012.

+UNESCO World Heritage Sites related to Magna Graecia

+Valle dei Templi

+The Valle dei Templi, or Valley of the Temples, is an archaeological site in Agrigento (ancient Greek Akragas), Sicily.
+It is one of the most outstanding examples of ancient Greek art and architecture of Magna Graecia.
+The term "valley" is a misnomer, the site is located on a ridge outside the town of Agrigento.

+Since 1997, the entire area has been included in the UNESCO World Heritage List.
+The archaeological and landscape park of the Valle dei Templi, with its 1,300 hectares, is the largest archaeological park in Europe and the Mediterranean basin.

+The Valley includes remains of seven temples, all in Doric style.
+The ascription of the names, apart from that of the Olympeion, is a mere tradition established in Renaissance times.
+The temples are: